hashicorp/terraform-provider-azurerm/website/docs/r/policy_virtual_machine_configuration_assignment.html.markdown

 ---

-An `parameter` block supports the following:
+A `parameter` block supports the following:

 * `name` - (Required) The name of the configuration parameter to check.